bressler1995/Transform-to-Open-Science/README.md

 ### Strategic Objectives

 Open Science creates more advanced and inclusive research faster, builds a more just and equitable world, and ensures that minds from all walks of life can participate in science.
-TOPS is NASA’s ambitious plan to accelerate open science practices.
-It’s a 5 year journey that will
+TOPS is NASA's ambitious plan to accelerate open science practices that will:
 1. Accelerate major scientific discoveries
 2. Broaden participation by historically excluded communities
 3. Increase understanding and adoption of open science principles and techniques